 - Evil Old Folks: Judging by appearances he's the oldest member of God's Right Seat, and without question the most despicable.

-- Family-Unfriendly Death: Acqua kills him by literally hitting him so hard and fast that all that's left of his body are his head, upper torso, and right arm.
+- Family-Unfriendly Death: Acqua kills him by literally hitting him so hard and fast with a pillar that all that's left of his body are his head, upper torso, and right arm.
 Acqua then waits for Terra to bleed to death, who can neither speak nor breathe.